Meantone temperament: The tone as a mean

 The name "meantone temperament" derives from the fact that in all such temperaments the size of the whole tone, within the diatonic scale, is somewhere between the major and minor tones (9:8 and 10:9 respectively) of just intonation, which differ from each other by a syntonic comma.
 In any regular system the whole tone (as C D) is reached after two fifths (as C G D) (lowered by an octave), while the major third is reached after four fifths (C G D A E) (lowered by two octaves).
 It follows that in 1/4 comma meantone the whole tone is exactly half of the just major third (in cents) or, equivalently, the square root of the frequency ratio of 5/4.

-Thus, one sense in which the tone is a mean is that, as a frequency ratio, it is the geometric mean of the major tone and the minor tone:
+One sense in which the tone is a mean is that, as a frequency ratio, it is the geometric mean of the major tone and the minor tone: